MortaTalackaite/Kursinis-darbas/REPORT.md

 ### What is Virtual Pet Game?

-The **Virtual Pet Game** is a console-based simulation in which players adopt and care for digital pets with unique personalities and needs.
+The **Virtual Pet Game** is a console-based simulation in which players adopt and care for digital pets.
 Each pet has its own needs  (hunger and boredom).
 Players must manage pet's needs through interactions such as feeding, playing, and giving toys.
 The application is written in Python and demonstrates key Object-Oriented Programming (OOP) concepts and design patterns to create a modular and extensible code.

 ### How to run the game?
 1. Ensure Python 3 is installed.